fieldtrip/website/example/sensor/combineplanar_pipelineorder.md

     - /example/combineplanar_pipelineorder/
 ---

-# The correct pipeline order for combining planar MEG channels

 ## Description

 This script demonstrates the pipeline sequence you should follow when you use **[ft_combineplanar](/reference/ft_combineplanar)** in your induced Time-Frequency and Event-Related Fields analysis.
 This script is specific for MEG datasets that have axial/magnetometer sensors (CTF, Elekta) and you're interested to compute a synthetic planar representation.